Australian lobster sector claws back trade after China ban

 "The market needed to be diversified so you don't end up with the problem we have today," he added.

-Camarda is optimistic that the sector can pull though, despite the continued uncertainty.
+Camarda is optimistic that the sector can pull through, despite the continued uncertainty.

 His grandfather began dropping craypots in Fremantle in 1912 having come from Italy four years earlier, and he hopes that tradition can continue.